passw0rd/cli/README.md

 ./passw0rd --config passw0rd.yaml demo enroll user_password
 ```
 where:
-- passw0rd.yaml - a config file that contains your account credentials: access_token, app_id, public_key, secret_key.
+- passw0rd.yaml - a config file that contains your account credentials: app_token, service_public_key, app_secret_key.
 This file is not created by default.
 So, create passw0rd.yaml file, paste your account credentials into it and specify the pass to it.
 - user_password - user password that he or she uses to sign in to your server side.

+as a result, you get:
+- encryption key
-- user_passw0rd_record - database passw0rd's record that is associated with the user.
+- record - database passw0rd's record that is associated with the user.

 #### Verify User password